danny-fla/Python-Roulette/README.md

 ## Choosing type of bet:

-- Asking players to choose their preferred bet type (Red, Black, Odd, Even, Green or Straight) improves their entertainment, offers customisation, provides strategic decision-making opportunities and adds variety to the gameplay experience.
+- Asking players to choose their preferred bet type (Red, Black, Odd, Even, Green, Straight and Dozen) improves their entertainment, offers customisation, provides strategic decision-making opportunities and adds variety to the gameplay experience.
 - It allows players to place their bets with their personalized choices, gameplan or gut instinct which makes the game more captivating and engaging.

 ## Bet allowances: